jgwhite/wp-broadbean/readme.txt

 == Installation ==

-1. Upload wp-broadbean/ directory to the wp-content/plugins directory.
+1. Upload plugin files to wp-content/plugins/broadbean.
 2. Activate Broadbean through the 'Plugins' menu in Wordpress.
 3. Choose a username and password (you'll share these with Broadbean later) then go to the plugin's settings page and enter them in the fields provided.